CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_10X_prep.md

 ## Cell Preparation

 The optimal input cell concentration is 700-1,200 cells/µl.
 Depending on your concentration, you will need 2.1-23.6 uL of cell suspension as input for each sample.
-Refer to the Cell Suspension Volume Calculator Table on the next page of this protocol.
+Refer to the Cell Suspension Volume Calculator Table at the end of this section.

 While a high concentration of cells is desirable, it also increases the rate of 'multiplets'.
 Multiplets occur when a single oil droplet contains 1 barcoded bead and two or more cells.
 Since each bead has a single barcode, transcripts from multiplets will appear as though they are from the same cell.
 10X Genomics recommends 700-1,200 cells/µl in order to maximize cell encapsulation while avoiding excessive multiplets.